tresabhi/bepaint/README.md

   - Accepts a `borderStyles` argument
     - Lets you change the style of the border which, by default, is `solid 0.0625rem` (`1px` wide solid border)

+## Create Border Widths

+- `createBorderWidths`: common border widths to be used in the CSS `border-width` property

+## Create Font Weights

+- `createFontWeights`: common font weights to be used in the CSS `font-weight` property

 # Changelogs

 ## Bepaint v0.1.0 Beta 2

+- Added `createFontWeights`
+- Added `createBorderWidths`

 ### ComponentStates